Don't Let Team Trauma Sneak Up On You

 In general, real-life trauma is something that we don’t usually adequately acknowledged and discuss.
 When we experience trauma, it sits just below our awareness surface and causes unconscious behavior until we are ready and able to pull that trauma up to the surface and deal with it.
 Again, Team Trauma is not life threatening and we’re not talking about disastrous events, but this is a very good description of how Team Trauma usually plays out.
 It can also happen when a long-term beloved member of the team leaves.

-We all know that when a new person joins a team, it takes some time for them to find their way, to build report with the rest of the team, to learn the systems and to deliver fully on their potential.
+We all know that when a new person joins a team, it takes some time for them to find their way, to build rapport with the rest of the team, to learn the systems and to deliver fully on their potential.
 Any of us who have joined a pre-existing team know how uncomfortable and stressful it is for the first few weeks or even months.
 We use language like “learning curve” and “trying to get up to speed” and “hitting my stride”.

 Most executives guiding this process do a good job of working with the new team member.
 But most executives don’t realize that the existing team members go through their version of this challenge.
 The stress of adding a new team member doesn’t just impact the new person, it impacts everyone on the team.
 Artfully guiding your whole team through this experience requires as much attention to the existing team members as to the new person.